sidharthmoktan/sidharthmoktan.github.io/index.markdown

     <h3>
         I am a PhD candidate in Economics at the London School of Economics.
-My research interests are in Urban and Real Estate Economics, and Empirical Industrial Organization. <br><br>
+My research interests are in Urban and Real Estate Economics, Household Finance, and Empirical Industrial Organization. <br><br>

         <b style="font-weight: 600;" > I am on the 2024-2025 job market. </b>
         <br><br>